sjPlot/Relaunch64/README.md

 ### Bug fixes
 * automatic update check did not work - fixed
 * Changing "Other" preferences did not apply immediatley - fixed.
+* sidebar width changed when refreshing the sidebar-list or creating a new Goto-list - fixed

 Relaunch64 3.2 (current stable release)